2012 Pocono 400

 The 2012 Pocono 400 Presented by #NASCAR was a NASCAR Sprint Cup Series stock car race held on June 10, 2012, at Pocono Raceway in Long Pond, Pennsylvania, United States.
 Contested over 160 laps, it was the fourteenth race of the 2012 NASCAR Sprint Cup Series season.
 Joey Logano of Joe Gibbs Racing won the race from the pole (the second of his career, and the first to have come in a race that went the scheduled distance) while Mark Martin finished second and Tony Stewart finished third.

+This was last start for Stacy Compton.

 There were seven cautions and 21 lead changes among ten different drivers during the race.
 Logano's win moved him to 15th position in the drivers' championship, 125 points behind leader Matt Kenseth and 18 ahead of Kasey Kahne in 16th.
 In the Manufacturers' Championship, Chevrolet maintained the first position with 96 points, 13 ahead of Toyota.
 Ford was placed third with 71 points, 13 ahead of Dodge with 22 races remaining in the season.